imagej/imagej.github.io/_pages/scripting/macro.md

 ## Make a false-colored montage

 Here is a more complicated macro, maybe you can guess from reading the code how it does what it does?
-After that, you might want to try it on the Lena example...
+After that, you might want to try it on the Clown example...

 ```javascript
 function simplifyColors() {